2016: October 14-23

 Get your chocolate in the regular bar variety or try some chocolate liquor, hot chocolate, or even a chocolate kebab!

 The big showcase of the chocolate festival every year for locals is the Baci from the Perugina chocolate factory, but dozens of other countries’ sweets are on display as well.
 Tours are available at the factory (in English and Italian) with aboundance of chcocolate to taste!
 Info on Perugina factory tours

 The Little Blue strongly recommends going to the Augusta Perusia chocolate shop.
 Augusta Perusia is a small local chocolate laboratory right next to the Etruscan Arch.

-This year, Eurochocolate will run from October 17-26.
+This year, Eurochocolate will run on October 14-23.
 A Chococard (for repeat offenders) is well worth your money during your visit.
 The card will give you special offers, discounts, and even free samples from the various booths.

 What are you waiting for?
 Your chocolate fantasies will become a reality at this year’s Eurochocolate festival!
 (You can thank us later.)

 Useful Info for your visit during EuroChocolate

 The first Sunday of the festival because during the day artists will create sculptures out of huge chocolate blocks.